 selenious acid, selenium methylselenocysteine, selenomethionine, sodium selenite

-Selenium compounds, such as selenium sulfide, are used topically in some shampoos to treat seborrhea and associated dandruff.
+Selenium compounds, such as selenium sulfide, are used topically in some shampoos.
+It’s used in this form to treat seborrhea and dandruff.

-Selenium reportedly prevents aging of the skin and slows the aging process.
-Additionally, it is said to enhance immune system function, protect against heart disease, bind to heavy metals and possibly reduce the toxicity of mercury.
+Selenium may prevent aging of the skin.
+It also slows the aging process.
+It’s also said to enhance immune system function.
+It may also protect against heart disease.
+It may also bind to heavy metals and reduce the toxicity of mercury.

-As indicated below, selenium is measured in micrograms (mcg).
-Selenium is available as 50 to 200 mcg tablets.
+Selenium is measured in micrograms (mcg).
+It’s available as 50–200 mcg tablets.
 The RDA is the Recommended Dietary Allowance.

 Infants (0 to 6 months)

 Adults (19 years and older)

 The amount of selenium in vegetables and grains depends on the soil in which they are grown.

 Selenium is suggested in doses of no more than 200 mcg per day.
 The treatment range for selenium is narrow.
 You shouldn’t take too much selenium.
 The recommended dose for therapeutic reasons is 100–200 mcg per day.